philanderson888/flutter/notes/components.md

 ## introduction

 next we have a look at some of the different types of components which can be built in a flutter app

+## widget samples

+to see example of all of the widget components available, see https://flutter.dev/docs/development/ui/widgets

+## material ui design samples

+to see examples of material ui design components please see https://material.io/develop/flutter

 ## Containers